JokerQyou/fanctl/README.md

 - To verify you have correctly installed the service, run `sudo systemctl status fanctl`, it should print some information about this tool
 - To start the service: `sudo systemctl start fanctl`

-When the chip temperature reaches 60°C, the fan will be started by pulling `FAN_VCC_PIN` to high (resulting the transistor to close).
+When the chip temperature reaches 60°C, the fan will be started by pulling `FAN_VCC_PIN` to high (causing the transistor to close).
 When the chip temperature drops to 45°C or below, the fan will be stopped by pulling `FAN_VCC_PIN` to low.
+When the fan is started or stopped, the corresponding temperature value will be written to journald logs, to follow the log: `sudo journalctl -u fanctl -f`.

 ## Configure